Four Ancient Books of Wales

+For the most part, the poems contained within these manuscripts are attributed to the bards Myrddin, Aneirin, Taliessin, and Llywarch Hen.

 The principal texts of the Four Ancient Books of Wales were edited and translated in a two volume compilation by William Forbes Skene in 1868.
 By the standards of modern scholarship the edition is seriously flawed with numerous transcription errors and consequently inaccurate translating.
-Skene was assisted by Daniel Silvan Evans who was probably responsible for most of the translations.
+Skene enlisted the help of Daniel Silvan Evans, who was responsible for most of the translations, and Robert Williams to translate the poems.